NERSC/spack-infrastructure/docs/spack_training.rst

 .. note::
-   Spack requires clingo in-order to bootstrap clingo however we observed issues with Spack unable to bootstrap clingo see `spack/28315 <https://github.com/spack/spack/issues/28315>`_.
+   Spack requires clingo in-order to bootstrap clingo however we observed issues where Spack was unable to bootstrap clingo see `spack/28315 <https://github.com/spack/spack/issues/28315>`_.
 We found that installing clingo as a python package addressed the issue.

 ..
 COMMENT: Note that on the clingo website they don't capitalize "clingo".